 - To bring our local businesses to the attention of anyone seeking services in the area

 - To give clubs and societies space in which to publicise and report on their activities

 - To provide an archive for historical, geographical and environmental information about the parish

 Although the site is run by a group of self appointed volunteers, we try and give as much public exposure as possible to what we do in the DN and we hold quarterly meetings with other Deddington media in the Unicorn pub to which you are welcome (dates and times in the printed DN, the Diary and on the Forum or firstname.lastname@example.org).

 Overall management of the site, review of material, checking compliance with our own code of conduct (see below) and so on is done by the Web Editorial Group (WEG).
-Present members are: Elizabeth Burak, Celia Clark, Paul Drawmer, Rob Forsyth (chair), Sylvie Nickels, Martin Reed, David Rogers and Colin Robinson.
+Present members are: Elizabeth Burak, Celia Clark, Paul Drawmer, Rob Forsyth (chair), Sylvie Nickels, Martin Reed, and David Rogers.

 Using a Content Management System (CMS), a number of sub-editors keep an eye on sections of DoL as well as finding and preparing new material for the site.
 They include: Mary Robinson, Eileen and Don Anderson, Jon Malings, Wendy Meagher, Sue Addison and Cindy Tansley.
 Clubs and societies may look after their own pages on the site if they wish.

 Additional volunteers are always welcome.
 Please email email@example.com for details.